Home Politics and Current Affairs Philippines set to receive first BrahMos missile from India

 The integration of BrahMos missiles signifies a considerable enhancement in the Philippines' military capabilities.
 It enables rapid and powerful responses to potential threats, thereby reinforcing Manila's stance in its territorial waters.
 The missile's deployment across the Philippine archipelago will serve as both a strategic deterrent and a quick-reaction force (QRF) to safeguard national interests.

-The also reflects India's strategic diplomatic ties, as the missiles are being transported partly by an American-made military aircraft, the IAF C-17.
+The event also reflects India's strategic diplomatic ties, as the missiles are being transported partly by an American-made military aircraft, the IAF C-17.
 This detail not only highlights the complex nature of international defence relations but also showcases India's ability to navigate and balance its strategic partnerships.

 Robust Growth in Defence Exports